WPP-Public/akqa-nz-silverstripe-menumanager/README.md

-#Heyday Menu Manager
+# Heyday Menu Manager

 The menu management module is for creating custom menu structures when the site tree hierarchy just won't do.

-The latest version only supports SilverStripe 3, see the 1.0 branch for a SilverStripe 2.4 compatible version.
+The latest version only supports SilverStripe 4, see the 2.0 branch for a SilverStripe 3.x compatible version.

-##License
+## License

 Menu Manager is licensed under an [MIT license](http://heyday.mit-license.org/)

-##Installation
+## Installation

-###Non-composer
+### Non-composer

 To install drop the silverstripe-menumanager directory into your SilverStripe root.
 You must also install [silverstripe-gridfieldextensions](https://github.com/ajshort/silverstripe-gridfieldextensions) as it is a dependency for this module.